PremBamrung/insa_kaggle/README.md

 |    Tesla T4 |         26 min 40 s |         21 min 29 s |         45 min 52 s |          42 min 44s |
 | Tesla  V100 |         14 min 35 s |          9 min 18 s |          20 min 2 s |         15 min 17 s |

+Choosing to use a VM with a Tesla V100 has allowed us to reduce training time considerably as shown in our runtime table.
+Knowing that we vary between 2 and 5 epochs, and that we have to test several models by changing the hyperparameters, the time saved in the end is immense.

 **Preprocessing runtime by preprocessing task :**